Global Genotyping Market Growth, Share, Size, Trends and Forecast (2025 - 2031)

 -

-In February 2024, Benchmark Holdings, a biotechnology company focused on aquaculture, has expanded its genetics division by introducing affordable genotyping tools and services
+In February 2024, Benchmark Holdings, a biotech firm specializing in aquaculture, expanded its genetics division by launching affordable genotyping tools and services to support precision breeding efforts in the industry.

 -